|

 sought a war in order to seize large tracts of land

-United States and Mexico had two basic causes.
+between the United States and Mexico had two basic

-First, the desire of the U.S. to expand across the
+causes.
+First, the desire of the U.S. to expand

-caused conflict with all of its neighbors; from the
+Ocean caused conflict with all of its neighbors;

-British in Canada and Oregon to the Mexicans in the
+from the British in Canada and Oregon to the

 acquisition of the Louisiana Territory in 1803,